flyingmachine/nanoc-blog/content/programming/hey-rubyists-try-clojure.md

 [DHH's whoops-laden Ruby on Rails demo](https://www.youtube.com/watch?v=Gzj723LkRJY).
 That video saved me from the Lovecraftian horror that was PHP circa 2005.
 You may have had a similar experience, with Ruby rescuing you from C++ or Java or COBOL or whatever.
-Ruby

 It's a vast understatement to say that, compared to PHP, Ruby is elegant.
 Whereas PHP seemed almost to strive for inconsistency, Ruby